bubba169/helium/docs/src/configuration.md

 ],
 ```

-Any of the configuration options can be set manually by providing an array of settings with the slug as the key.
+Any of the configuration options can be set manually by providing an array as a value with the slug as the key.
 To override the label we can set it in the configuration array.
-All other configuration options will continue to be deduced as before and if a value is overridden that is used to deduce another, your overridden value will be used instead.
-For example, the name of the field in any validation messages is deduced from the field label; overriding the label will update both.
+All other configuration options will continue to be deduced as before and if a value is overridden that is used to deduce another, your overridden value will be used in that deduction.
+For example, the any validation messages use the field label to build a message; overriding the label will update both.

 ```php
 'fields' => [